timyuk/data_challenge_2/README.md

     python PAS_cleaning.py
     ```
     This script cleans the detailed PAS data and generates `PAS_detailed2_fixed_borough.pkl`.

+    By default, it uses .json files stored in `/instead_of_api/` folder, but the same output can be achieved with uncommenting line 243 and commenting out line 242 in the `PAS_cleaning.py`

 3. **Calculate Underreporting Metric**
     Open and run the `crime_underreporting.ipynb` notebook.
 This notebook uses `PAS_detailed2_fixed_borough.pkl` to derive the underreporting metric and creates `PAS_underreporting.pkl`.